0cjs/sedoc/mac/install.md

 When doing a migration from another Mac you will not be able to use that Mac during the Migration process.

+### Application Issues with Migration

+**Dropbox:**
+If you use the Dropbox sync client, a migration may confuse it and cause it to delete large numbers of files when started on the new machine.
+(Perhaps the migration doesn't copy over the files in the Dropbox directory and the client then sees them as locally deleted since the last sync.)
+It seems best to disable or uninstall the Dropbox sync client before doing a migration and reconnect/re-install it after the migration is complete.

+**Office 365:**
+Your permissions/license for Office 365 might not be preserved across a migration.